Why Choose CHOP’s Pediatrics Residency Program

-The Pediatric Residency Program at The Children's Hospital of Philadelphia is the keystone of our educational programs and patient care system.
+The Pediatrics Residency Program at Children's Hospital of Philadelphia (CHOP) is the keystone of our educational programs and patient care system.
 Residents are central to the missions of the CHOP Care Network, a network of more than 50 pediatric and adolescent primary and specialty care practices in Pennsylvania and New Jersey, and the Perelman School of Medicine at the University of Pennsylvania.
-The Pediatric Residency Program at CHOP is balanced, flexible and supportive, and offers:
+The Pediatrics Residency Program at CHOP is balanced, flexible and supportive, and offers:

-- Primary and subspecialty education.
-Our curriculum gives equal weight to primary care and subspecialty education, because we want to give every trainee a solid core.
-Who knows where you career may lead?
-You need preparation for anything and everything.
+- Primary, general and subspecialty education.
+Our curriculum gives equal weight to general pediatric and subspecialty education, because we want to give every trainee a solid core.
+A foundation in general pediatrics is essential wherever your career may lead.

 - Diverse patient experiences.
 CHOP serves the Eastern Pennsylvania and South Jersey communities, providing a range of patient experiences to residents, and is also a national and international referral center.

 - Many ways to learn.
-Our flexible program is constantly searching for new and better ways to teach.
-We offer a complete variety of tracks and pathways, with six months of elective time built into the common program so you can tailor your course of study.
+Our flexible program is continually searching for new and better ways to teach.
+We offer a variety of tracks and pathways, with six months of individualized time built into the common program so you can tailor your course of study.

 - Support for residents.
 Our residents consistently report that they feel supported by peers, department chairs and chief administrators.
-We listen to and appreciate the roles of housestaff, and make sure residents voices are heard through mentoring systems, annual retreats, regular housestaff meetings, resident representation on committees, and more.
+We listen to and appreciate the roles of housestaff, and make certain that residents' voices are heard through mentoring systems, annual retreats, regular housestaff meetings, resident representation on committees, and more.